CitizenCathay/recipe-app/README.md

 #### Recipe web application

 Welcome to my recipe application deployed to Vercel and built using React, Next.js, Tailwind CSS and Express.js.
-I am an avid cook and gym goer, because of this, I regularly find myself scrutinizing the nutritional content of recipes I prepare.
+I am an avid cook and gym goer, as a result, I regularly find myself scrutinizing the nutritional content of recipes I prepare.
 However, this information is not always available with all recipes found online.
 Thus, I wanted to build an application that could not only help me find delicious recipes but also clearly display their nutritional information, which would allow me to make quick judgements if the recipe was something I wanted to make.

 #### Features